Many galleries in London have an exciting lineup of exhibitions allowing you to get your art fix.

-Each of the reopened spaces has introduced measures to ensure your safety and many require you to book a time slot in advance for entry – check with the individual venues in advance.
+Due to the coronavirus pandemic, London art galleries have introduced special safety measures and many require you to book a time slot in advance for entry – check with the individual venues in advance.

-If you’re not able to visit London yet or are at home isolating, there are still plenty of past and present London exhibitions to enjoy, for free, from your favourite spot on the couch.
+If you’re not able to visit London yet, there are still plenty of past and present London exhibitions to enjoy, for free, from your favourite spot on the couch.

 Get ready to admire amazing artworks with some of these top exhibitions in London.